 By the way, Bridge loans are just one of the many options available to you.
 I have helped many people overcome this hurdle and successfully close their new home loan.
 Whether you are local, or coming from another state, this is a simple way to transition to a new property using the equity you already have in your present home.

-This month alone I have helped people from Arizona, Virginia, and Colorado with a smooth transition to Florida without the contingency of selling their home in the contract.
+I have helped people from Arizona, Virginia, Kentucky and Colorado with a smooth transition to Florida without the contingency of selling their home in the contract.